astrochart/astrochart.github.io/wiki/telescope_design.md

 ![materials](assets/materials.png){:height="50%" width="50%"}

-### Make the Probe
+### Make and install the probe
+Cut some 22 gauge solid wire to a length of 6.3 cm and strip a short segment.
+Solder the bare end of wire into the solder cup.
 Use a 1/4" drill bit to drill a hole in the middle of the plate/soup can lid.
 Plug the connector into this hole.
-Solder the copper wire to the solder cup.

-### Install the probe
  Drill a
 1/4" hole into the wide side of the waveguide which has been glued down.
 Put the hole on center line about 7cm up from the bottom.